xkawi/heilo/README.md

 Default behaviour will ping a host every 10 minutes (configurable) to check if it is UP, UP with Error or DOWN.

 NOTE: `heilo` does not come with any notification/reporting functionality.
 Though `heilo` provides an interface for you to write your own notification/reporting function.
+Here is an example on how you can write a simple email notification system using `nodemailer` and deploy to [Now](https://zeit.co/now) - [heilo-mail](https://github.com/xkawi/heilo/tree/master/examples/heilo-mail).

 ## Usage